A Fitting End

 Regardless, I had just accomplished

-losing 25 pounds, and decided to reward
+losing 25 pounds, and decided

 myself with one of those strappy, clingy, little